Ad Dimaniyat Islands

-The Ad Dimaniyat Islands are a protected area in the Gulf of Oman.
+The Ad Dimaniyat Islands (جزر الديمانيات) are a protected area in the Gulf of Oman.

 History

 The islands are mentioned in the Periplus of the Erythraean Sea as the Calaei Islands being derived from Kalhat, a former major Phoenician trade city north of Sur that acted as a last stop for trade to and from Arabia and India.
 It is suggested that the natives of the city migrated to Kalat which shares a similar name.

 Geography

 The Nature Reserve is located in Wilayat AlSeeb in the Muscat Governorate and lies about 18 km off the coast of Barka (70 km west of Muscat, the capital).
 It is composed of nine islands with a total area of 100 ha.
 Locally, the islands go by the names Kharabah, Huyoot, Al Jabal Al Kabeer (Um As Sakan).
 The latter is divided into two islands: Um Al Liwahah (Minaret) and Al Jawn, which includes three islands.